jitesoft/docker-ubuntu/README.md

 Cosign public key for this image can be found at [https://jitesoft.com/cosign.pub](https://jitesoft.com/cosign.pub).

-### Licenses

-Files in this repository is released under the MIT license.
-Read the Ubuntu license [here](https://ubuntu.com/licensing).

 ### Sponsors

 Sponsoring is vital for the further development and maintaining of open source projects.